Flibanserin (Addyi) and Female Sexual Dysfunction

 Flibanserin improves sexual desire by affecting the level of neurotransmitters (specific chemicals) in the brain – it does not work in the same way as male erectile dysfunction treatment, which improves blood flow to the genital area.
 Also Flibanserin needs to be taken daily, whereas erectile dysfunction medications can be used on demand (only when needed).

-Historically, Flibanserin was actually developed as an antidepressant – trials of the medicine found that, unfortunately, Flibanserin doesn’t work very well for this purpose.
+Historically, Flibanserin was actually developed as an antidepressant – trials of the medicine found that Flibanserin doesn’t work very well for that purpose.
 However, researchers noticed that patients who took part in the trial had increased libido.
 So, manufacturers hoped that Flibanserin could instead work to improve low sexual desire.

 Studies which look at the effectiveness of Flibanserin found that it works – but only slightly better than dummy pills (placebo).
-Dummy pills are used in clinical research because people can have a response to taking a dummy when they think they are receiving treatment.
-So, these studies can tell us that some of the effects that people experience from Flibanserin is not because of the medicine itself.
+Dummy pills are used in clinical research because people can have a response when they think they’re receiving treatment even if it’s actually just a dummy treatment.
+So, these studies can tell us that some of the effects that people experience from Flibanserin are not because of the medicine itself.